akshitgoel-09/akshitgoel-09/README.md

 # 👋 Hi, I’m Akshit Goel (@akshitgoel-09)

 Welcome to my GitHub profile!
-I am a Computer Science graduate with a passion for web development and software engineering.
+I am a Electronics and Communication Engineering  graduate with a passion for web development and software engineering.
 My projects reflect my dedication to creating efficient and user-friendly applications.

 ## 👀 I’m interested in:
 - Frontend development using HTML, CSS, and JavaScript